 CREST syndrome is an autoimmune disease that affects the connective tissues.
-The connective tissues provide structure and support to other tissues and organs.
 The word CREST is an acronym for the disease’s five main features.

 CREST syndrome affects various systems in the body, and the symptoms a person experiences can depend on the affected organ.
 Doctors use a variety of tests to diagnose CREST syndrome.

 Due to advancements in treatment, the outlook for those with the condition is improving.